VinayaSathyanarayana/mafia/README.md

-# MAFIA - Mobile Automated Framework for Intelligent Analisys.
+# MAFIA - Mobile security Automated Framework for Intelligent Analisys.

 Mobile applications are really critical when it comes to vulnerabilities in production environment.
 The only option to remove a product issue is to force update the app, which is not at all a good user experience specially when the app download size is high.
 With this project, we aim to automate the manual security testing and leverage developers with a tool which helps them identify bugs well in advance.